SergioEstevao/SVEVideoPlayerView/README.md

 ## License

-SVEViewPlayerView is available under the MIT license.
-See the [LICENSE file](./LICENSE) for more info.
+SVEVideoPlayerView is available under the MIT license.
+See the [LICENSE file](./LICENSE.md) for more info.